 To help parents understand the rights of student, parents, and school districts, information about please read about federal special education regulations.
-Information about Kentucky special education regulations is available on the Kentucky Legislature's Office of Special Instructional Services webpage.
+Information about Kentucky special education regulations is available on the Kentucky General Assembly’s webpage.

 If a disagreement arises, the Kentucky Department of Education suggests that parents first contact the local director of special education (DoSE) to make the DoSE aware of the problem.
 A list of school websites is available to help parents locate and contact the local DoSE.
 Parents usually find this contact most successful if they first look at and familiarize themselves with the child’s Individualized Education Program (IEP) and what it requires.
 To make the most of the contact with the DoSE, parents should be able to clearly explain their specific questions and concerns.

 If these methods do not resolve the disagreement, three other conflict resolution options are available.

 - A Formal Written Complaint; or

 An explanation of each process, along with the model forms used to request each process can be found below.